stephanieizquierdo/stephanieizquierdo/README.md

 **About me**

-- 💼 I am a software engineering student and I am a programming professor at the University of Buenos Aires.
+- 💼 I am a software engineering student and a programming professor at the University of Buenos Aires.

-- ❤️ I love learning new things
+- ❤️ I love learning new stuffs.

-- 🌻 Constantly growing
+- 🌻 Constantly growing.

 - 💬 Ask me about anything [here](https://github.com/stephanieizquierdo/stephanieizquierdo/issues)